 There are a number of things that make life worth living, and Portugal is home to some of them.
 Great food, gorgeous beaches, beautiful old buildings, and cosmopolitan cities are among them.
 But it is also home to a history that spans thousands of years–a history that helps explain much of the country’s present-day beauty.
 Portugal is a small country, but that means it has a lot of small things to offer.
 Its weather varies from week to week, but it is always warm and sunny, while the landscape is dotted with trees and mountains.
+Due to the large number of beaches, tourists also enjoy a variety of water sports including Kitesurfing.
 Its culture is a mix of ancient Roman, Muslim, and European.
 It is known for having some of the best beaches in Europe, like those in Porto and Cascais, as well as the largest wine region in Europe, the Douro Valley.
 Its nightlife is another highlight, with a variety of vibrant bars and nightclubs.

 Hungary is a small European country sandwiched between the two biggest players in Europe, Germany, and Austria.
 It is home to some of the most beautiful scenery in the region, is a great place to experience a taste of Central Europe, and you can’t beat the price.
 There are some fantastic places to visit in Hungary, and we have compiled a list of five of the best.